 When it comes to physical businesses, accepting cash is important for accessibility, among other things.
 In some places, the law requires it.
 But digital payment methods have their place at the checkout counter, and they’re king in online spaces.

 The reason for this is ultimately two-fold: Digital payments are quick and convenient.
-Customers often prefer digital payments because they take little effort to use.
-Save a card to your device, and payment fields may even auto-fill, so the purchase takes mere seconds to complete.
+Customers often prefer digital payments because they take little effort.
+Save a card to your device, and payment fields may even auto-fill, so the purchase takes mere seconds.

 And that speed is essential for both the customer and the business.
 When customers have a better experience, they’re more likely to come back.
 Plus, digital payments process quickly, so business owners get money faster, which can impact cash flow positively.